cknv/effective-palm-tree/messager/README.md

 Missing Bits
 ------------

-- Make the queue configurable.
+- Make the queue configurable, so it can use actual SQS, instead of a fake one.